Separating is hard enough already. An inequitable division of property can only add to the feelings of fracture.

 A divorce can be an unpleasant but necessary healing process, or it can be a catastrophe, often depending all too much on how the property is divided up (and on why it is divided that way).
 To divide property fairly your divorce attorney needs a combination of legal experience, business and financial savvy, and a strong conscience.

-The Austin divorce attorneys at Evans Law Group have over 20 years of experience in handling complex property-division in divorce cases.
+The Austin divorce attorneys at Evans Family Law Group have over 20 years of experience in handling complex property-division in divorce cases.
 Contact us today.